DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 }
 ```

 For some shading techniques this optimization can not be applied.
-For example: for ambient occlusion you may need correct distance to nearest occluder
+For example: for ambient occlusion you may need correct distance to the nearest occluder
 instead of information about the presence or absence of intersection, so you need to allow closest hit shader invocation and write distance from `RayTCurrent()`.

-With shadows shader call stack locks like:
+With shadows shader, the call stack looks like:

 ![image](rt_callstack_2.png)